somatonic/Multisite/README.md

 * support Multilanguage (module LanguageSupportPageNames must be installed)
 * support for correct view Actions from admin
 * correct urls within admin
-* modified `locaUrl()` to work correctly, coming from [LanguageSupportNames](http://processwire.com/api/multi-language-support/multi-language-urls/) module
+* modified `localUrl()` to work correctly, coming from [LanguageSupportNames](http://processwire.com/api/multi-language-support/multi-language-urls/) module

 ## What does this module do?